 You can load a linked project from the file system to display its documents and outgoing traceability links leading to other projects.
 The content of loaded linked projects is persisted for offline usage automatically.
 You can unload an unused linked project to reduce memory usage or to hide all traceability links that lead from this project.

-To display linked projects, click View, mouseover Left Panes, and select Linked Projects Pane, or press CtrlAltO.
-To load or unload a linked project, double click on its ID or click button and select Load or Unload from the menu.
+To load or unload a linked project, double click on the linked project in the Linked Projects pane or click on the project in the pane and select Load or Unload from the menu.

-To edit a linked project in another application window, open the Linked Projects pane, click button and select Edit from the menu.
+Documents can only be edited in their own project window.
+To edit a document from a linked project, click the project in Linked Projects pane and then select Edit from the menu.

 You can create traceability links from the main project to a loaded linked project using a link type defined in the main project.
 Traceability links are persisted in the main project, which is the link source.
 For instance, assume that the main project DEMO is connected to the linked project EXT as explained in the previous section.
 When you create traceability links from project DEMO to EXT, the links will be stored in project DEMO.